amesteDev/portfolio-admin-front/README.md

 The code is only tested and confirmed working on a newer version of Google Chrome, use at your own risk.

+> This code was not created with either readability or with the usage of other people in mind, neither did I pay any attention to good coding practices.
+I > just coded it.
+Quickly.

 ***

 Login as administrator and update, add or delete data from the API.